fuseio/fuse-permissionless/README.md

 npm run test:pimlico
 ```

-**Note:** The Pimlico implementation currently has compatibility issues with EntryPoint v0.6.
-The `permissionless.js` library doesn't correctly pass the entryPoint address in RPC calls to Pimlico's bundler, resulting in "params[1]: expected string, received null" errors.
-Use the Fuse bundler/paymaster implementation instead.
+**Note:** The Pimlico implementation has partial compatibility:

+- ✅ Paymaster sponsorship works (gas is sponsored)
+- ❌ Transaction simulation fails with "UserOperation reverted during simulation"

+The issue appears to be with Pimlico's strict simulation requirements for EntryPoint v0.6.
+The Fuse bundler/paymaster implementation works perfectly and is recommended for production use.

 ## Configuration